Joris32/media-server/README.md

 # Media Server

-Python media server using Flask and Gunicorn.
+Python media server using Docker, with a Flask + Gunicorn backend.
+Media served by nginx.
 Made to stream videos and .epub books to other devices over Tailscale.
 Media should be in `media/` folder in project directory.
 Media folder can contain subfolders to organize media, which are easy to traverse through the interface.